-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations, issued by the International Accounting Standards Board ("IASB").
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretation Committee ("IFRIC").

-The financial statements have been approved and authorized for issue by the Board of Directors (the "Board") on January 24, 2024.
+The financial statements have been approved and authorized for issue by the Board of Directors (the "Board") on January 29, 2025.